Emergent Analogical Reasoning in Transformers: Emergent Analogical Reasoning

 \subsection{Scaling Behavior of Analogical Reasoning}

 We investigate how model scaling affects compositional and analogical reasoning by sweeping both model width ($d_{\text{model}}$) and the number of layers ($n_{\text{layer}}$), as shown in \autoref{fig:model_scale}.
 Across all settings, compositional reasoning consistently improves with increasing model size.
 Wider models achieve higher accuracy earlier in training.
 This scaling behavior aligns with prior findings~\citep{redhardt2025scaling} that compositional generalization benefits from model scaling.

 In contrast, analogical reasoning exhibits different characteristics in scaling.
 Increasing model size does not monotonically improve performance, and in some cases even degrades it.
 For example, models with $d_{\text{model}}=64$ almost never succeed at analogical reasoning.
 Moderately sized models ($d_{\text{model}}=128$ and $256$) are more likely to acquire analogical reasoning, whereas further increasing the width to $512$ makes analogical reasoning more difficult to learn.
-Moreover, increasing the number of layers exhibits an \emph{inverse scaling}~\citep{mckenzie2023inverse}: deeper models consistently perform worse at analogical reasoning in our experiments.

-These results suggest that scaling alone might be insufficient for acquiring analogical reasoning.
-While larger models consistently improve compositional reasoning in our task, analogical reasoning does not scale as reliably.
+For depth scaling, we observe that deeper models can underperform under our default (fixed) optimization settings.
+We caution that this behavior can reflect an optimization artifact rather than an architectural limitation: a simple learning-rate sweep recovers strong performance for deeper models (\autoref{ap:lr_sweep}, \autoref{fig:lr_scale_acc}).
+More broadly, this highlights that analogical reasoning is substantially more sensitive to optimization and hyperparameter choices than compositional reasoning.
 In the next section, we analyze the internal mechanisms underlying its emergence during training.